 Understanding the adoption process is half the battle while working your way through the mountains of paperwork can feel like the other half.
 But, before you do anything, it is important for anyone considering adopting a child in Ohio to decide whether or not adoption is the right choice for you.
 Adoption.com’s “How To Adopt A Child Guide” is a good place to start.

 Do some soul-searching.
 While adoption can be a wonderful and rewarding experience for an adoptive family, it should be understood that adoption is a lifetime commitment; one that will not only affect you but the child whom you will be making a lifelong member of your family.
-It is important for all members of your family to be on board with building a family through adoption and realizing that adoption can come with unique challenges.
+All members of your family need to be on board with building a family through adoption and realizing that adoption can come with unique challenges.

 What type of adoption is right for you?
 Families considering adoption may choose different paths, including domestic, foster care adoption, and international adoption.
 There is no one choice that is better than another—adoption is unique by child and family; make sure that you are familiar with all types of adoption to ensure you are knowledgeable of the process and comfortable with what that form of adoption will mean for you.